 Ken’s passions in ministry are preaching, helping individuals and congregations grow in love and service to Christ, and seeking justice and peace in God’s world.
 He has served churches in Stamford, CT, Croton on Hudson, NY and Hagerstown, MD.

-An avid musician, he plays French horn with the Frederick Symphony Orchestra and other area ensembles.
-Ken also enjoys baseball, hiking and biking.
-He is married to Nancy Hammond, and they provide a home to a retired greyhound and two cats.
+An avid musician, he is the principal horn of the NIH Philharmonia, and performs with other area ensembles.
+Ken also enjoys baseball, hiking, biking, coffee roasting and photography.
+He is married to Nancy Hammond, and they reside in Hyattsville, MD.

 To contact Pastor Hawes, click here.